When a large, costly wire distribution service is bad news for your message.

 It’s become borderline useless.

-SATELLITE FEED: A Whopper Of A Myth Fed to Brands Wanting Coverage
+A Whopper Of A Myth Fed to Brands Wanting Coverage

-PR Newswire claims 249 media saw our release and 296 public viewers saw our release.
+Who Authentically Viewed Our Release?
+PR Newswire claims 249 media and 296 public viewers saw our release.

-Ironically every single “view” except for three, was a media release eTN searched for and clicked on when investigating this story.
+Ironically, every single “view,” except for three, was a media release eTN searched for and clicked on when investigating this story.
 Very disingenuously, TravelTalkMedia was listed as viewing our story, yet this media outlet ceased operations some time ago.

-PR Newswire noted 1035 web crawlers “crawled” the story.
+PR Newswire noted that 1035 web crawlers “crawled” the story.
 This may be true because any website is crawled constantly to be seen by search engines.

 One eTN staff member found us on YAHOO, on BING and on Google.
 This was eTN searching for the other sources PRNewswire claimed we had reached.
 Four readers found us on PR Newswire.com, three were our own reporters.

-Reaching serious journalists with PR Newswire?
+Are you reaching serious journalists with PR Newswire?
 Not really!

-With hundreds of press releases emailed by PR Newswire every day the chance a journalist will actually see your release and pick it up is very remote – unless the story is “a must tell” and constitutes unique breaking news, and a reporter reads through thousands of PR Newswire emails or feed posts every day.
+With hundreds of press releases emailed by PR Newswire every day, the chance a journalist will actually see your release and pick it up is very remote – unless the story is “a must tell” and constitutes unique breaking news, and a reporter reads through thousands of PR Newswire emails or feed posts every day.

 It Doesn’t Add Up To Waste Marketing Dollars On Costly Ineffective Distribution

-PR NEWSWIRE US Release posting : $850.00 + $190.00 set up
+- PR NEWSWIRE US Release posting: $850.00 + $190.00 set up

-PR NEWSWIRE Global posting: $6500.00 + $190.00 set up
+- PR NEWSWIRE Global posting: $6500.00 + $190.00 set up